 Prospective students who live outside the United States must obtain a Form I-20 AB from the Office of International Student Admissions at Donnelly in order to receive proper immigration status (F-1 student).
 To transfer to Donnelly from another college or university in the United States, international students must also obtain a transfer form which needs to be signed by the student and the college or university international advisor where he/she is transferring from prior to receiving the I-20 AB from Donnelly.
 A TOEFL score of 500 for paper test or 179 for computer-based is required for enrollment in non-ESL classes.
-International students with B1 or B2 must have their F1 visa status approved by I.N.S. prior to registration at Donnelly College.
+Students enrolled in ESL classes at Donnelly College may advance to collegelevel coursework by completing standardized placement tests at Donnelly College at levels established through the College's academic governance process.
+International students with B1 or B2 must have their F1 visa status approved by U.S.C.I.S. prior to registration at Donnelly College.
 Other international students with visas other than the above may enroll at Donnelly College without having to apply for F1 visa status.